cieloaloy/cse15l-lab-reports/lab4.md

 ## Step 5: Run the JUnit tests again

-Since I already ran the two commands to compile and run the files earlier, I typed `<Ctrl>R javac <Enter>` to compile the files.
-Then I used `<Ctrl>R java <Enter>` to run the tester file.
+Since I already ran the two commands to compile and run the files earlier, I typed `<Ctrl>R javac <Enter>` to find the command to compile the files.
+Then I used `<Ctrl>R java <Space><Enter>` to find the command to run the tester file.
+Adding the space during the second command helps the computer differentiate between `java` and `javac`.

+![Screenshot_20230226_080905](https://user-images.githubusercontent.com/122492228/221475547-a2277181-5bce-498d-938c-ea76fdf3f4dc.png)

 This time, it passes both tests.

-![Screenshot_20230226_080905](https://user-images.githubusercontent.com/122492228/221475547-a2277181-5bce-498d-938c-ea76fdf3f4dc.png)

 ## Step 6: Commit and push changes

-To commit I typed `git commit -am "edited ListExamples" <Enter>` to commit the changes with a descriptive message.
+To commit I typed `git commit -am "edited ListExamples" <Enter>` to add the newly edited file and commit the changes with a descriptive message.

 ![Screenshot_20230226_081701](https://user-images.githubusercontent.com/122492228/221475637-512aa70f-6c01-4483-8f84-04d75042c1dd.png)